 Please note: Registration for a course and for an examination are two different procedures.
 By registering for a course, you are only acknowledging your desire to participate in a particular class.
-If you wish to sit the examination for that course, you must register separately for the corresponding exam.
+If you wish to sit the examination for that course, you must register separately for all achievements (exams and pass/fail assessments).